 Code leakage across the internet is very popular, particularly in the affiliate industry, and can happen as easily from a social influencer as it can from a confirmation code site.

-When executed with the right technology and implementation, code can be a very useful addition, or even a secure alternative, to web-based tracking that is so widely associated with affiliate marketing.
+When executed with the right technology and implementation, code can be a very useful addition, or even a secure alternative, to web-based tracking widely associated with affiliate marketing.
 Given that the affiliate industry is very discount-centric, it almost makes sense to use one of the most popular discount triggers – the code – to make transaction tracking more effective.

 Cookie Session Duration